EdmundBenedict/lordcephei.github.io/pages/jpo.md

 ### _Smoothed Hankels for positive energy_

-The smooth Hankel functions defined in I for negative energy also apply for positive energy.
+The smooth Hankel functions defined in Ref.
+1 for negative energy also apply for positive energy.
 We demonstrate that here, and show that the difference between the conventional and smooth Hankel functions are real functions.